Visit Antwerp

 A visitor center inside Antwerp’s oldest building, made of stories, people, and places.

-Visit Antwerp, Antwerp (BE), 2021
+Het Steen, Antwerp (BE), 2021

 Parent and child closely examining the drawers of a historic wooden cabinet in a red-patterned room at Het Steen, discovering tactile and visual elements of Antwerp’s past.